~ On the blog ~

 3. Define Your Event Parameters: You can categorize events (e.g., Category: 'Video,' Action: 'Play,' Label: 'Intro Video').

 The first time I implemented event tracking (back in my display creative days), I uncovered behavioral patterns that led to valuable optimizations for display campaigns.
-Later, I started to employ the same techniques on my website(s).
+Later, I began to employ the same techniques on my website(s).
 Being a dinosaur, I can safely say that Tag Manager has only grown more sophisticated since then.
 Most of all, it has helped us and our clients to formulate data-based strategic decisions.
-Through these features, you can enhance your understanding of user behavior, making it easier to improve engagement strategies.
+Through these features, you can enhance your understanding of user behavior, making it easier to improve your engagement strategies.

 That means testing.
 Don't forget to focus significantly on debugging and testing tags to ensure they function as intended.
 Let's see how and why.